 You must verify that boxes 11, 12, and 13 on the SF-424 match the NOFO for which you are applying.
 If they do not match, you have downloaded the wrong Application Instruction and Application Package.

-Submission of an application that is otherwise sufficient, under the wrong Assistance Listing and Funding Opportunity Number is non curable unless otherwise stated in Threshold requirements.
+Submission of an application that is otherwise sufficient, under the wrong Assistance Listing and Funding Opportunity Number is a Non-Curable Deficiency, unless otherwise stated under the Threshold requirements section.